 For women experiencing the transition into perimenopause, the Proov Empower test offers a unique approach.
 Instead of a single blood or saliva sample, this kit uses urine test strips to track four key hormones over 15 days of your cycle.
 This allows you to see your hormone fluctuations and patterns, which can be especially helpful when your cycle starts to become unpredictable.
 It specifically monitors FSH, LH, E3G (a metabolite of estrogen), and PdG (a metabolite of progesterone).
 This test is less of a one-time snapshot and more of a tool for understanding your body’s changes during this specific life stage.

-What to Expect from the At-Home Testing Process
+Your At-Home Testing Process

 If you've never used an at-home test before, the idea might feel a little intimidating.
 But the process is designed to be as simple and straightforward as possible.
 From ordering your kit to understanding your results, each step is clearly laid out so you can feel confident and in control.
 Let’s walk through what you can typically expect when you decide to test your hormones from the comfort of your home.

-Ordering and Receiving Your Kit
+Step 1: Ordering Your Test Kit

 The first step is choosing and ordering your test online.
 Companies ship the kit directly to your door in discreet packaging.
 Many providers, like the popular Everlywell Women's Health Test, make the process as easy as any other online purchase.
 A great perk is that many at-home tests are eligible for payment with a Flexible Spending Account (FSA) or Health Savings Account (HSA), which can make them more accessible.
 Once you place your order, your kit should arrive within a few business days, containing everything you need.

-Collecting Your Sample
+Step 2: Collecting Your Sample at Home

 Once your kit arrives, you’ll find detailed instructions for collecting your sample.
 Don't worry, it's not as complicated as it sounds.
 Most hormone tests require a small blood sample from a simple finger prick, and some may also ask for a saliva sample.
 For example, the LetsGetChecked Female Hormone Test uses this quick finger-prick method, providing you with lancets that make the process nearly painless.
 The key is to read the instructions carefully, especially regarding the time of day or point in your cycle to collect the sample, as this ensures the most accurate results.